 Some parks have special rules.
-While many national parks permit swimming, a well-known exception is Rio Celeste with its magnificent rainforest and iridescent light blue waters.
-However, there are, literally speaking dozens of nature surrounded waterfalls that can be visited and where you can swim.
+While many national parks permit swimming, a well-known exception is Rio Celeste, with its magnificent rainforest and iridescent light blue waters.
+However, there are, literally speaking, dozens of surrounding natural waterfalls that can be visited and where you can swim.

 In general, in the Costa Rica National Parks and reserves, there are well-marked trails and outlooks where you can take magnificent pictures.